Well, HIV-associated lipodystrophy is a well-known syndrome in medicine that occurs in HIV-infected patients receiving antiretroviral therapy.

-Note that there is "diversity" in the subject, as the characteristics of the HIV-associated lipodystrophy syndrome include lipoatrophy, lipohypertrophy or a combination of both.
+Note that there is “diversity” in the subject, as the features of HIV-associated lipodystrophy syndrome include lipoatrophy, lipohypertrophy, or a combination of both.

 Thus, for this condition, lipoatrophy refers to loss of peripheral subcutaneous adipose tissue, typically on the face (malar and temporal areas), limbs and buttocks.

-On the other hand, lipohypertrophy refers to the accumulation of visceral adipose tissue, a layer of dorsocervical fat known as "buffalo hump or hump," as well as breast hypertrophy in men and women, with enlargement of the neck, and in some cases, lipomas.
+On the other hand, lipohypertrophy refers to the accumulation of visceral adipose tissue, a layer of dorsocervical fat known as the “buffalo hump”, as well as breast hypertrophy in men and women, with enlarged neck and in some cases lipomas.

 Thus, the HIV-associated lipodystrophy syndrome also occurs with hyperlipidemia, insulin resistance, hyperglycemia and endothelial dysfunction, which increase the risk of cardiovascular disease.

 Nowadays, in the XXI century, in the XX century, lipohypertrophy and lipoatrophy are considered distinct entities involved in a single syndrome.

 Since there are no uniform morphological changes, and the risk factors and metabolic changes are different for lipoatrophy and lipohypertrophy and since lipoatrophy and lipohypertrophy are difficult to treat and treatment is expensive, prevention is the goal.